Tomcattwo/xwing_ai2/web/README.txt

 Extract zip file to any location
-Open "index2.htm" in a browser to use X-Wing 2nd Edition AI or open "index.htm" in a browser to use original X-Wing 1st Edition AI, or open "index3.htm in a browser to use HotAC AI 2nd Edition (v 2.07.04).
+Open "index2.htm" in a browser to use X-Wing 2nd Edition AI or open "index.htm" in a browser to use original X-Wing 1st Edition AI, or open "index3.htm in a browser to use HotAC+FGA AI 2nd Edition.
-You can switch between 1st Edition, 2nd Edition or HotAC AI by clicking the small yellow "AI" icon on the top right side of any page.
+You can switch between 1st Edition, 2nd Edition or HotAC+FGA AI by clicking the small yellow "AI" icon on the top right side of any page.
 Click the "?" button for detailed instructions on using the applications Click on the "i" button for info about x-wing-ai
 Click on the "star" button to get back to the current AI main page.